 A horticultural day out, Barbados

-In British hands from colonisation in 1627 until independence in 1966, Barbados’s rolling hills still have an aura of little England.
+In British hands from colonization in 1627 until independence in 1966, Barbados’s rolling hills still have an aura of little England.
 Grassy plains, edged with shrubs, are interspersed with fields of sugarcane and carefully tended private gardens: since the arrival of sugar cane in 1640, horticulturalists have taken advantage of Barbados’ fertile soil.